ju-feng-dk/46W38-2025-Projects/Project_03/README.md

 results (like plots) in a reasonable time (less than 10 mins).
 If needed, define a "demo" mode and/or use saved intermediate results.

+## Good to have features of your code
-7. Test coverage on your package should be higher than 70%, as evaluated using `pytest-cov` on your `src` folder, i.e., by running:
+* Test coverage on your module/package should be higher than 70%, as evaluated using `pytest-cov` on your `src` folder, i.e., by running:
    ```
    pytest --cov=src tests/
    ```

+* You have implemented extra functions beyond the required ones.

 ## Custom project